TomStuart92/TomStuart92.github.io/_posts/16-08-11-HelloWorld!.md

 Over the next 12 weeks I will be learning a whole host of new languages, methodologies and best practices.
 I'm sure there will be many late nights, countless coffee stops and endless hair pulling.
 But at the end I hope to be able to secure a job as a junior developer.

-So to answer the question, my only qualification is that I'm a beginner too I hope that will lead to a gentler introduction to these topics, than reading an experts take.
+So to answer the question, my only qualification is that I'm a beginner too!
+I hope that will lead to a gentler introduction to these topics, than reading an experts take would provide.
 I also enjoy making terrible puns, so if you're a fan of that, then feel free to stick around.
 Otherwise I hope you do find something of use here.

-Tom Stuart
+Tom